 There are signs posted in the Resource Center that language assistance is available for non-English speakers.
 The AJC front desk/resource center will use the Language Identification Card to help identify the language the individual speaks.
-We use Language Line which is an over the phone interpretations service, as appropriate.
-In order to assist the customer, we will provide in-person interpreter service.
-We also follow county specific policies related to translation and interpretation.
+We use Language Line which is a phone and video interpretations service, as appropriate.
+We will also provide in-person interpreter service.
+We follow county-specific policies related to translation and interpretation.